 I spent these days in Kalami.
 Agmar Marine sent me a replacement cooling hose and I replaced the patched one.
 After installing it, I turned on the engine and tested it.
 No leaks.
 On Monday May 18 I brought the powerful house vacuum cleaner from Kalami and throughly cleaned the cabins by first washing all surfaces and vacuuming everything.
 I also topped the water tanks and washed the deck and the cockpit.
 Now Thetis was ready to resume her cruising.

 From Agmar Marine there was still no word about the water-maker motor.
 No point in going back to Leros this week.
 My plan now was to sail to the Athens region and meet with my wife Alice who will be flying from Washington, D.C.
 To that effect, I called Olympic Marine in Lavrio to request a berth from June 2 to 5.
 They do not take reservations but they indicated that there should be no problem in accommodating Thetis and that I should call them the day before arrival.

 On Monday evening I moved into the boat.
 I had dinner at the marina restaurant where I met an Austrian couple from S/Y Artemis.
 I had met them before in Agathonisi.
-Went to bed at 9 PM.
+I went to bed at 9 PM.